Alfresco/acs-packaging/docs/build_and_release.md

 cloning and building branches with the same name in upstream projects: `alfresco-community-repo` and `alfresco-enterprise-repo`.
 This is done so that development can take place in parallel between projects without having to do development releases to link them together.
-In fact, you don't even have to wait for the upstream Travis build to complete.
+In fact, you don't even have to wait for tthe upstream GitHub Actions build to complete.
 You just need to make sure the parent poms reference each other and the `dependency.alfresco-community-repo.version` and `dependency.alfresco-enterprise-repo.version` in the pom.xml files use the same SNAPSHOT values.